david-andrew/dewy-lang/docs/src/container-types.md

 printl(my_array[3])  //prints '3'
 ```

-Note that values do not need commas to separate them.
-Also arrays can contain objects of different types, though arrays as only a single type will be more efficient.
+> Note: values do not need commas to separate them.
+Also arrays can contain objects of different types, though arrays where all values are just a single type will be more efficient.
 Arrays are 0-indexed (with potentially the option to set an arbitrary index)

 TODO->explain how to make matrices and other linear algebra stuff.